 The fourth and final foundation of mindfulness from the Satipatthana Sutta, a Discourse on the Foundations of Mindfulness is mindfulness of mental objects.
 These are phenomena that can become contents of the mind.
 We might interpret mindfulness of mental objects as learning to observe reality through the clear lens of truth (via the teachings or dhamma).

 Mental objects include hinderances to practice, objects of clinging, the senses bases and their fetters, factors of enlightenment, and the noble truths.
 Click on the links to read more about the various mental objects (a work in progress):

 Hinderances to practice:

 - greed – desire to obtain & possess ever more, attachment (includes pride)

 - ill-will – anger, hatred, resentment, aversion

 - dullness or drowsiness – mental or physical sluggishness, depression

-- restlessness or worry – fear of the future, striving
+- restlessness or worry – fear of the future, striving, anxiety

 - doubt – indecision, concern about outcome

 Objects of clinging: